Skip to main content

 Switching between Active and Bump view

 Tap the Active or Bumped tab to switch between views of active or completed (bumped) orders.
 When an active order is bumped, or complete, it moves to the next station.
 Total number of active orders appears at the top of the Active screen.
+If an order is bumped by mistake, return it to the Active screen by tapping the top of the ticket.

 active view